PackRuble/cardoteka/README.md

 }
 ```

-## General overview of the library:
+## Structure

-card
+The structure of the library is very simple!
+Below are the main classes you will have to work with.

 | Basic elements of Cardoteka | Purpose                                       |
 |-----------------------------|-----------------------------------------------|